There are tons of great articles on how to do keyword research.

 Most people think they keyword research is done once the campaigns are live.

 But with Google Ads, keyword research only starts when you actually start.
 Because if you’ve set up your campaigns well, new keywords ideas will keep flowing into your account.
+I do that by using modified broad match type keywords, they bring in a steady flow of new keyword ideas.
+(Stay away from the default broad match is you’re starting out)

 Both ideas for increasing your traffic: new interesting and highly relevant keywords, but you’ll also find plenty of keywords to add to your negative keyword lists.